-Sts complete different texts about cheating in sport with verbs in the correct tense (past simple, past perfect, or past continuous) and then memorize and tell each other their story.
+Sts complete different texts about cheating in sports with verbs in the correct tense (simple past, past perfect, or past continuous) and then memorize and tell each other their story.
 Copy one sheet per pair and cut into a and b.

+past tenses

-past tenses Jane had already eaten when I got home.
+Jane had already eaten when I got home.

 - Put Sts in pairs and get them to sit face to face if possible.
 Give out the sheets.
-Explain that they each have a different true story about cheating in sport. - Focus on a.
-Give Sts a few minutes to read their story and then complete the numbered spaces with the correct form of the verbs in the brackets. - · Check answers by copying the key onto the board.
+Explain that they each have a different true story about cheating in sports. - Focus on a.
+Give Sts a few minutes to read their story and then complete the numbered spaces with the correct form of the verbs in parentheses. - Check answers by copying the key onto the board.